Enduriel/BB-Modding-Doc-MD/Concepts/Switcheroo Hook.md

 This advanced type of hook uses the fact that it is possible to modify Squirrel tables on the fly, and since [[Battle Brothers Class|BB Classes]] are also tables they can be modified too.
-This means we can modify the fields and functions of the bb objects during runtime.
+This means we can modify the fields and functions of bb objects during runtime.
 This has much greater performance implications than any [[Basic Hooks|normal type of hook]], but sometimes it is the only alternative to completely overwriting a function and therefore negatively impacting mod compatibility.

 This concept is easiest to explain with an example, say we'd like to modify the minimum chance to hit, by making it 10% instead of 5%.
 Without switcheroo hooks this would require us to use a [[Basic Hooks#Wrapping Functions|wrap function hook]] to replace the original function (`attackEntity` in `scripts/skills/skill`) and fully overwrite it, this is obviously undesirable as only one mod can do this and it can easily break with game updates.
 Instead, we could take a look at the function and notice that it uses
 ```squirrel